arbazsiddiqui/blog/content/posts/2020-04-4-debugging-nodejs-inside-docker.md

 EXPOSE 3000
 ```

 `FROM` specifies the container base image: node:latest.
 This image will contain the latest node and npm installed on it.

-`WORKDIR` defines the folder which will contain our code inside the container.
+We can specify the version of the node image as well here.

+`WORKDIR` defines your working directory.
+All our run commands will execute in this directory.
+We will also use this directory as base directory for our code.

-`COPY` is used to copy files from your local file to container directory.
+`COPY` is used to copy files from your local directory to container directory.
 Docker builds each line of a Dockerfile individually.
 This forms the 'layers' of the Docker image.
 As an image is built, Docker caches each layer.
-Hence when we copy package.json and package-lock.json to our directory and `RUN` `npm install` before doing the `COPY` of complete codebase, it allows us to take adavantage of caching.
+Hence when we copy package.json and package-lock.json to our directory and `RUN` `npm install` before doing the `COPY` of complete codebase, it allows us to take advantage of caching.
 As a result of above order, docker will cache for `node_modules` and wont install again unless you change `package.json`.

-`CMD` is used to fire shell commands which be executed inside the container.
-We use this to start our server.
+`CMD` is used to fire shell commands which will be executed when the container starts.
+We will use this to start our server.

 `EXPOSE` does not publish the port, but instead functions as a way of documenting which ports on the container will be published at runtime.
 We will open the ports while running the image.

+> While RUN and CMD both are used to execute commands insider container, RUN lets you execute commands inside of your Docker image.
+These commands get executed once at build time and get written into your Docker image as a new layer.
+CMD lets you define a default command to run when your container starts.

 Use this command to build the image of our application :